 - 1. Review and reassess the adequacy of this Charter at least annually and submit the Charter to the Board for approval. - 2.
 Review the Company's quarterly and annual audited financial statements and management's discussion and analysis and other disclosure documents containing financial information that would likely be material to either the quarterly or annual statements prior to their approval by the Board and release to the public.
 Review should include discussion with management and external auditors of significant issues regarding accounting principles, practices and significant management estimates and judgments. - 3.
 Annually, in consultation with management and external auditors, oversee the integrity of the Company's financial reporting processes and controls.
 Discuss significant financial risk exposures and the steps management has taken to monitor, control, and report such exposures.
 Review significant findings prepared by the external auditors, together with management's responses.
 While it is management's responsibility to design and implement an effective system of internal control, it is the responsibility of the Audit Committee to ensure that management has done so.
 To this end, management is to provide the Audit Committee annually a formal report on internal control, which should set out the role of the external auditors and the internal auditor/controller/CFO in providing information and assurances to the Audit Committee. - 4.
 Review the effectiveness of the overall process for identifying the principal business risks affecting financial reporting and the Company as a whole.
-Oversee the Company's management of the principal business risks and that they are complete and fairly presented and provide the Committee's view to the Board. - 5.
-Review with financial management and the external auditors the Company's quarterly financial results and related documents prior to the release of earnings and/or the Company's quarterly financial statements prior to filing or distribution.
-Discuss any significant changes to the Company's accounting principles.
+Oversee the Company's management of the principal business risks and ensure that they are completely and fairly presented to the Committee and to provide the Committee's view to the Board. - 5.
+Review with the Chief Financial Officer, the Controller and the external auditors the Company's quarterly financial results and related documents prior to the release of earnings and/or the Company's quarterly financial statements prior to filing or distribution.
+Discuss any significant changes to the Company's accounting principles with the Independent Auditors, the Chief Financial Officer and the controller to ensure that the proposed changes are appropriate and that such changes are implemented effectively.
 The Chair of the Committee may represent the entire Audit Committee for purposes of this review. - 6.
 Periodically, assess the adequacy of procedures for the review of public disclosure of financial information extracted or derived from the financial statements.